 Achieving balance in a cross between a Sazerac and an Aviation is no easy feat, but New York City bar Porchlight delivers with its bright purple Train’s a Comin’ cocktail.
-Using absinthe, cognac, blanc vermouth (a slightly sweeter and rounder cousin of dry vermouth), a violet liqueur, fresh lemon juice and a homemade Concord grape syrup, Porchlight’s head bartender Nicholas Bennett has created a hybrid as classic (and as vibrantly-hued) as its source of inspiration.
+Using absinthe, cognac, blanc vermouth, a violet liqueur, fresh lemon juice and a house-made Concord grape syrup, Porchlight’s head bartender Nicholas Bennett has created a hybrid as classic—and vibrantly-hued—as its inspiration.

 - Absinthe, to rinse